-No ATS is to assume the role of a certified athletic trainer.
-No student will travel with an athletic team as an ATS without a Preceptor affiliated with Waynesburg University being at that event to supervise the ATS.
-This includes giving advice to athletes while not supervised, i.e.: in a residence hall, dining hall or other area.
+No ATS is to assume the role of a Certified Athletic Trainer.
+No student will travel with an athletic team as an ATS without a Preceptor affiliated with the Waynesburg University MSAT program being present at the event to supervise the ATS.
+This includes giving advice to athletes while not supervised (i.e.: in a residence hall, dining hall or other area).
 The ATS should refer all patients with questions or concerns about potential injuries to the Preceptor who is directing their care.
-The ATS is only able to render care under the supervision of the Preceptor.
-The ATS is allowed to render first aid and CPR as any first responder should as long as they maintain their Professional Rescuer and First Aid certification through the American Red Cross.
+The ATS is only able to render care under the direct supervision of the Preceptor.
+The ATS is allowed to render first aid and CPR as any first responder should as long as they maintain their Professional Rescuer and First Aid certification through the American Red Cross or American Heart Association.